In Summary

 Every tissue in the body operates according to a circadian schedule — a 24-hour cycle of metabolic priorities regulated by the master clock in the suprachiasmatic nucleus and by peripheral clocks in individual organs.
 The digestive system has its own circadian profile, and it is not symmetrical across the day.

 Digestive enzyme secretion, gastric motility, and bile acid production follow similar circadian patterns, with peak activity in the morning hours.
 Gastric emptying is faster in the morning, meaning that nutrients are absorbed more rapidly and more completely from meals eaten early in the day.
-The same meal eaten at 8 a.m. and at 8 p.m. does not produce the same nutritional outcome.
+The same meal eaten at 8 a.m. and at 8 p.m. does not produce the same metabolic outcome.

 This is the biological basis for what Korean medicine has described as the Spleen-Stomach system’s peak functional period — the morning hours in which the digestive system is optimally prepared to transform food into usable Qi.
 The classical instruction to eat the largest meal in the morning, moderate at midday, and small in the evening is not tradition for its own sake.
 It is an empirical alignment with the body’s actual digestive and metabolic capacity.